ParkourKarthik/baton-problem/README.md

 # Thoughts and decisions

 ## Technical stack & libraries
-The technical stack includes Nodejs, Typescript, Mongodb, Mongoose, Mocha, Chai, loadtest.
+The technical stack includes Nodejs, expressjs, Typescript, Mongodb, Mongoose, Mocha, Chai, loadtest.
+The API uses in-memory database so the data won't persist after stopping the server from running.

 ## Schema & Model
 I had used normalization between order and trade collections.
 The trade collection has only reference ids of the buyer and seller order.
 Also each order has an additional property of `matched` to make sure that the order is already not matched and to query orders that are unmatched.